Fitness For Purpose Score

 This is how our sales and marketing team will be using Fitness For Purpose Score in our own surveys in 2016.

-Question 3: Please state specifically why you gave your rating for question 2
+Please state specifically why you gave your rating for question 2.

 Questions 1 and 3 specifically ask for short narrative answers.
 These micro-narratives can be clustered.
-Question 1 will provide clusters of purpose that can be validated against our existing market segmentation and may reveal new segments, while question 3 will provide clusters of actionable information for improvements and possibly new fitness criteria metrics or threshold value for existing metrics.
-We can decide whether or not to pursue specific clusters and whether we are likely to be able to achieve adequate fitness levels to satisfy our customers during our Strategy Review meeting.
+The first question will provide clusters of purpose which can be validated against our existing market segmentation and may reveal new segments.
+Question 3 will provide clusters of actionable information for improvements.
+It could possibly provide new fitness criteria metrics or threshold value for existing metrics.
+In our Strategy Review meetings, we can decide which clusters to pursue.
+We also decide whether we are likely to be able to achieve adequate fitness levels to satisfy our customers.

-For example, our own product is management training, though we also have an event planning and publishing business.
+Our own product is management training, though we also have an event planning and publishing business.
 We position and sell our intellectual property as management training and we deliver it as training classes and mentoring.
-We know that a significant segment exists for software process improvement and for process engineers and coaches who consume our products and services in order to help them in their coaching practice.
-We know this segment exists but we specifically and intentionally don’t cater to it.
-We feel it would be a strategic distraction and undermine our overall message that managers need to be accountable, take responsibility, make better decisions and take action where and when necessary to improve service delivery.
-The return-on-investment in our products and services is realized when existing managers change their behavior as a result of our training.
-And hence, while we appreciate the patronage of process engineers and coaches, we do not specifically cater to their needs.
+We are aware that a significant segment exists for software process improvement and for process engineers and coaches who consume our products and services in order to help them in their coaching practice.
+Even though this segment exists, we specifically and intentionally don’t cater to it.

 Net Fitness Score

-Scores of 4 and 5 are intended to indicate that someone is satisfied and the product or service was fit for their purpose.
+Scores of 4 and 5 indicate satisfaction, signifying that the product or service fulfilled the customer’s purpose effectively.

-a score of 3 is intended to indicate a neutral person.
-They didn’t get everything they needed to be delighted with the service but they got something acceptable for their investment in time and money.
+A score of 3 indicates a neutral response.
+The person did not receive everything necessary to be delighted with the service, but they did receive something acceptable for their investment of time and money.

-Scores of 2 or below are intended to show dissatisfied customers who felt their purpose was unfulfilled by the product or service.
-This may be because the product is poor or it may be because the purpose was previously unknown or represents a segment that the business has strategically decided to ignore.
+Dissatisfied customers are those with 2 or below.
+They felt their purpose was unfulfilled by the product or service.
+This dissatisfaction may be due to a poor product or service, or it may be because the purpose was previously unknown or represents a segment that the business has strategically chosen to ignore.
 Not all dissatisfied customers need to be serviced fully and satisfied: some customers, you simply don’t want – they represent segments you aren’t interested in pursuing.

-NFS can be improved through better marketing communications that direct the right audience to your business and dissuade the wrong audience.
-So NFS can be used to drive excellence in marketing as well as used to explore new segments and the fitness criteria metrics that light them up as viable and profitable businesses.
+You can improve NFS (Net Promoter Score) through better marketing communications.
+They should effectively guide the right audience to your business while dissuading the wrong audience.
+Utilizing NFS can drive excellence in marketing by identifying areas for improvement and by exploring new segments and the corresponding fitness criteria metrics that reveal their viability and profitability as business opportunities.